Azure/Enterprise-Scale-for-AVS/AVS-Landing-Zone/GreenField/Bicep/readme.md

 ```
 az deployment sub create -n DeploymentName -l AustraliaEast -c -f "ESLZDeploy.bicep" -p "@ESLZDeploy.parameters.json"

-Note: Ensure "DeploymentName" is unique if running multiple deployments
+Note: Ensure "DeploymentName" is unique if running multiple deployments.
+All resources will be deployed in the location specified as deployment location.
 ```

 You can also use `--no-wait` option to kick of the deployment without waiting for it to complete: